 Founded in 2015, the startup has built an app which enables users to quickly get access to beauty treatments, like manicure and pedicure treatments, that can be scheduled for anytime outside of their working hours.
 It also offers more flexible career opportunities for beauty therapists on the go.

-Founder and CEO, Natasha Pilbrow launched LeSalon after noticing the difficulties freelance professionals faced to get consistent work.
+Founder and COO, Natasha Pilbrow launched LeSalon after noticing the difficulties freelance professionals faced to get consistent work.

 “We have our onboarding process of the therapists that work with us, which includes very clear stats about how the services should be done,” Natasha Pilbrow tells Techworld.
 “So whoever you book, or whichever therapists you use, you get the same quality of service.